The Fair Division of Hereditary Set Systems: An Improved Lower Bound

-However, in order for this method to work for $\alpha=\frac{11}{30}$, we refine the analysis in four key ways.
-First, upon termination of the procedure, rather than considering the entire maximin shares partition $\mathcal{P}=\{P_1,P_2,\dots, P_n\}$ for agent~$i$, we focus on a restricted sub-partition $\hat{\mathcal{P}}$ of $\mathcal{P}$.
+To improve the bound, we show that the adversary cannot spread the weight of the items allocated to the other agents in an even manner across the partition $\mathcal{P}$.
+To prove this, the first refinement in the analysis is, upon termination of the procedure, rather than considering the entire maximin shares partition $\mathcal{P}=\{P_1,P_2,\dots, P_n\}$ for agent~$i$, we focus on a restricted {\em sub-partition} $\hat{\mathcal{P}}$ of $\mathcal{P}$.
 To find $\hat{\mathcal{P}}$ we use combinatorial arguments on an auxiliary graph that is constructed with respect to the allocation decisions made in Phase 2 of the procedure.
 With this sub-partition $\hat{\mathcal{P}}$ more specialized accounting techniques can then be applied.
 We explain how to find the sub-partition $\hat{\mathcal{P}}$ in Section~\ref{sec:subpartition}.

-For the second improvement, note that upon termination we now wish to show that at least one of the parts $P\in \hat{\mathcal{P}}$ has unallocated items with total value $\alpha$.
-For this to not hold at the end of the procedure, we require that each part contains unallocated items of total value less than $\alpha$.
-This simple observation is useful in that once a part contains unallocated items of value less than $\alpha$, the removal of additional items from that part does not hurt us any more.
-In fact, the removal of additional items from such a part is actually beneficial to us in the analysis as such items do not reduce the value of parts that may still feasibly provide agent $i$ with a bundle of value $\alpha$.
-To quantify this, let